-At its core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
-There are two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with the CCRA and CCRP registers.
+The size of Periodic TM is 16-bit wide and its core is a 10-bit count-up counter which is driven by a user selectable internal or external clock source.
+There are also two internal comparators with the names, Comparator A and Comparator P. These comparators will compare the value in the counter with CCRP and CCRA registers.
+The CCRP and CCRA comparators are 10-bit wide whose value is respectively compared with all counter bits.

-The only way of changing the value of the 10-bit counter using the application program, is to clear the counter by changing the PTON bit from low to high.
+The only way of changing the value of the 10-bit counter using the application program is to clear the counter by changing the TnON bit from low to high.
 The counter will also be cleared automatically by a counter overflow or a compare match with one of its associated comparators.
-When these conditions occur, a PTM interrupt signal will also usually be generated.
-The Periodic Type TM can operate in a number of different operational modes, can be driven by different clock sources including an input pin and can also control the output pin.
+When these conditions occur, a TM interrupt signal will also usually be generated.
+The Periodic Type TM can operate in a number of different operational modes, can be driven by different clock sources including an input pin and can also control the output pins.
 All operating setup conditions are selected using relevant internal registers.